 CrypticRock.com – That is great that you’re so full of music.
 What are some of your musical influences?

 Liv Kristine – As I already mentioned I grew up with metal; Black Sabbath, Deep Purple, and Iron Maiden.
 I had young parents, they were 18 and 19 when I entered this world.
 I became exposed to all their influences in the 70’s.
-Then later on when I was teenager I listened to music my friends were listening to like Madonna and A-ha.
+Then later on when I was teenager I listened to music my friends were listening to like Madonna and a-ha.
 I have always been very open-minded when it comes to music.
-I love classic music too like Ludwig and Wagner.
+I love classical music too; like Ludwig and Wagner.
 I am very open-minded about it, but still my heart belongs to doom metal, basically Black Sabbath.

 CrypticRock.com – Sounds like you have a nice broad range of tastes.
 Now as part of Leaves’ Eyes you work with your husband, Alexander Krull, of eleven years now.
 What is it like working with your husband so close with music?